 Description: Monhegan Island is located off the Maine coast, about ten miles southwest of Port Clyde, and has long served as an important local landmark.
 The name “Monhegan” means “faraway island” in the tongue of the Penobscot Indians, who for centuries rowed the long distance out to the island to fish and hunt for whales.

-The Monhegan Lighthouse displayed alternating red and white flashes and was the first colored light in Maine.
+Monhegan Lighthouse displayed alternating red and white flashes and was the first colored light in Maine.
 This was accomplished by placing five lamps on one side of a revolving chandelier, and an additional five lamps, displayed behind sheets of red glass, on the opposite side.
 The only problem, however, was that the chandelier was off-balance due to the weight of the red glass, making it hard to rotate.
-To rectify the situation, a 24-pound cannon ball was hung on the side opposite the red panes, and the chandelier revolved just fine.
+To rectify the situation, the keeper hung a twenty-four-pound cannon ball on the side opposite the red panes, and the chandelier revolved just fine.

 The original stone portion of the head keeper’s dwelling was razed in 1892 and replaced with a frame ell, measuring seventeen by twenty feet, that attached to the frame addition built in 1875.
 The brick service room adjoining the tower was also erected in 1892.
-The position of assistant keeper was eliminated in 1922, and the assistant keeper’s dwelling was pulled down, even though the owner of the adjacent land had offered to buy the structure.
+The position of assistant keeper at the lighthouse was eliminated in 1922, and the assistant keeper’s dwelling was pulled down, even though the owner of the adjacent land had offered to purchase the structure.

 In the 1990s, the museum was in need of additional display space, so it decided to rebuild the assistant keeper’s dwelling.
-Using old photographs and drawings, the dwelling was reconstructed on its original site and now houses a different art exhibit each season.
-Now, the lighthouse and associated buildings, which themselves are historic, help visitors understand and experience the unique history of to Monhegan Island.
+Using old photographs and drawings, the dwelling was reconstructed in 1997 on its original site and now houses a different art exhibit each season.
+The lighthouse and associated buildings, which themselves are historic, help visitors understand and experience the unique history of Monhegan Island.

 Located on Monhegan Island, roughly eleven miles south, southwest of Port